jolo2734/Masters_degree/README.md

   - mgr-k8s-worker-02(1 vCPU, 8GB RAM)
   - mgr-k8s-worker-03(1 vCPU, 8GB RAM)

+After each task VMs will be snapshoted to preserve working configuration states, also will ba backed up on another disc.
 ### Deploy Kubernetes 1.28.6
 This version of Kubernetes is chosen due to compatibility with Kubespray.